A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 THE BARBED COURT

 Before they’re allowed to meet with the Barbed Knight, the Company must spill their blood upon individual scrolls of parchment.
-The Ruler’s envoys roll each one carefully and seal them with a length of coloured ribbon.

 “Something wrong?”
-One of the envoys asks.
+The envoys asks.

-“I just need my dagger…” the Mock Knight says, reaching its hand into the saddlebag dripping with the bat’s brains and blood, “Oh never mind, here it is.”
+“I just need my dagger…” the Mock Knight says, reaching its hand into the saddlebag dripping with the Bat’s brains and blood.

+“Oh never mind, here it is.”
 It pats its blood-soaked cotton hand on the parchment and quickly turns away, mimicking a tinny, copper whistle.

 A mechanical lift brings the Company to the top of the Celestial Tower, where strange machinery made of metal and mirrors casts light onto flat discs of glass, leaving impressions of the stars.